 A Motorcyclist’s Prostate Cancer Advocacy

-- Anthony Kalaj joined the Distinguished Gentleman’ Ride nine years ago after his father was diagnosed with metastatic prostate cancer.
-After later receiving his own diagnosis, Kalaj has remained committed to raising awareness of the disease.
+- Anthony Kalaj joined the Distinguished Gentleman’s Ride nine years ago after his father was diagnosed with metastatic prostate cancer.
+After later receiving his own diagnosis, Kalaj has remained committed to raising awareness about the disease and the importance of screening.

 - Kalaj is sharing his story with SurvivorNet as part of the 12-film series “Men Beating The Odds,” hosted by NFL Legend Emmitt Smith.
-In a story about his efforts to raise awareness in “Keep Rolling,” he encourages men not to delay screenings and get checked.
+The series follows men as they live and thrive with advanced prostate cancer.

-- Prostate cancer screening guidelines call men with a strong family history of prostate cancer, like Kalaj, to get screened earlier than others, around age 40, because they have an increased risk of the disease.
+- Prostate cancer screening guidelines suggest that men with a strong family history of prostate cancer, like Kalaj, get screened earlier than others, around age 40, because they have an increased risk of developing the disease.

 Despite choosing to ride for his dad and encouraging others to get checked for prostate cancer, Kalaj admits he was “too busy” with his business, family, hobbies, and overall life to prioritize his own health.